 Calling all soon-to-be-brides!
 You’ve got the ring; you’ve set the date.
 Now it’s time to get serious about your skincare.
-It's never too late to start!
-Just as you would make room for a makeup artist or hairstylist, build skincare into your wedding budget to ensure you look your best on your big day.
+Just as you would put money aside for a makeup artist or hairstylist, build skincare into your wedding budget to ensure you look your best on your big day.
 Great skin won’t just make your wedding photos better; it will also help you feel more powerful, beautiful, and confident as you walk down the aisle.
-Plus, it’s an opportunity to build habits that keep you glowing for the rest of your days!
+Plus, it’s an opportunity to build habits that keep you glowing even after the honeymoon.

 Before we begin

-Professional Help: For acne and post inflammatory hyperpigmentation (PIH), the earlier you start, the better.
-Brides that are suffering from acne should start seeing a pro at minimum 6 months before the wedding, but ideally 9 months prior if you are suffering from severe cystic acne.
-Begin by booking appointments every two weeks.
-Your esthetician will treat your skin to a series of deep exfoliation treatments and nutrient therapies to kill acne-causing bacteria and speed cell turnover.
+For acne and post-inflammatory hyperpigmentation (PIH), the earlier you start, the better.
+Brides with acne should start seeing a pro at minimum 6 months before the wedding, but ideally 9 months prior, especially if you have cystic acne.
+Begin with appointments every two weeks.
+Your aesthetician will treat your skin to a series of deep exfoliation treatments and nutrient therapies to kill acne-causing bacteria and speed cell turnover.
 After a few months, you can move to a 3-week cycle to lift the remaining hyperpigmentation and continue improving the tone and texture of your skin.

-At-Home: Maintain your results between treatments by using my TCA Multi-Acid Face Peel once a week.
-This gentle exfoliator will help speed your cell turnover and kill acne-causing bacteria.
-Twice daily, apply my EGF Activating Serum to encourage the healing of existing blemishes and improve skin texture.
-Follow it with my HA Hydrating Serum to prevent dehydration and add suppleness.
-Zap existing blemishes with my High Frequency Device to kill acne-causing bacteria and reduce inflammation.
-When all your acne is gone, you can add in my Collagen-Boosting Microroller to drive the serums deeper into your skin and help dissipate any lingering hyperpigmentation.
+Maintain results between treatments by using our TCA Multi-Acid Face Peel a few times per week.
+It will help speed your cell turnover and kill acne-causing bacteria.
+Twice daily, apply our EGF Activating Serum to encourage healing and improve skin texture.
+Follow it with our HA Hydrating Serum to prevent dehydration and add suppleness.
+Zap existing blemishes with a High-Frequency Device to kill acne-causing bacteria and reduce inflammation.
+When all your acne is gone, you can add in our MicroNeedling Tool to help dissipate lingering hyperpigmentation.

 Eczema & Rosacea

-Professional Help: As someone who has suffered from eczema for over a decade, I truly believe that professional help is vital in getting inflammatory conditions under control.
-Diet and lifestyle are crucial to inflammatory skin concerns, so definitely take a hard look at your diet and meet with a naturopath if possible.
-Also, begin booking appointments with an esthetician 3-6 months before your wedding to treat your skin with gentle exfoliators and regenerating treatments that soothe redness.
+Professional help is vital to getting inflammatory conditions like eczema and rosacea under control.
+Diet and lifestyle can have a huge impact on inflammatory skin concerns, so meet with a naturopath if possible.
+Also, begin booking appointments with an aesthetician 6-9 months before your wedding to treat your skin with gentle exfoliators and regenerating treatments that soothe redness.

-At-Home: Add a gentle exfoliator to your regimen like my TCA Multi-Acid Face Peel.
+Add a gentle exfoliator to your regimen like the TCA Multi-Acid Face Peel.
 This safe treatment will help increase cell turnover without further drying or irritating your sensitive complexion.
-Use it once a week to gently exfoliate.
-Twice daily, treat your skin with hydrating, nourishing serums.
-My PSC Peptide Serum reduces inflammation and infuses skin with moisture while improving skin tone.
+Use it once weekly to enhance skin brightness and firmness.
+Twice daily, treat your skin with a hydrating, nourishing serum.
+Our EGF Activating Serum is especially good at reducing inflammation and encouraging healing.

-Professional Help: The key to banishing UV damage is effective exfoliation.
-If you’re struggling with dark spots, you should start booking appointments every three weeks 6-8 months before your wedding.
-You want to encourage the skin to turn over every 21 days to effectively pull out the dark spots.
-Your esthetician should use a combination of peels, serums, microdermabrasion and microneedling to lift the discoloration and give your skin a spot-free glow.
+The key to banishing UV damage is effective exfoliation.
+If you’re struggling with dark spots, you should start appointments with your aesthetician 8-9 months before your wedding.
+You want to encourage the skin to turn over every 21 days to effectively pull out the discoloration.
+Your aesthetician should use a combination of peels, serums, and microneedling to lift the discoloration and give your skin a spot-free glow.

-At-Home: In between appointments, use my TCA Multi-Acid Face Peel once a week.
-Apply my EGF Activating Serum and HA Hydrating Serum twice daily and add microneedling to your routine 5-7 times per week.
+In between appointments, use the TCA Multi-Acid Face Peel once a week.
+Apply EGF Activating Serum and HA Hydrating Serum twice daily and add microneedling to your routine 5-7 times per week.
 This regimen will help boost your collagen production and fade dark spots.
 And remember—stay out of the sun and wear sunscreen!

-Professional Help: If you have serious body acne, consider booking an appointment with an esthetician or dermatologist a few months before your wedding.
+If you have serious body acne, consider booking an appointment with an aesthetician or dermatologist a few months before your wedding.
 In most cases, good at-home body care can solve mild skin issues, but if you have a serious problem, better to leave it to a professional who can offer you safe extractions, peels, and even phototherapy treatments to reduce your acne.